charln2/MyBinarySearchTree/README.md

 # MyBinarySearchTree
-Sample project to showcase understanding of implementation and documentation using C++.
-This was a school project which I revisited to brush up on memory management.
+Sample project using C++ intended to refine my grasp on programming concepts such as object-oriented design and memory management.

+It also serves to demonstrate my capacity to create clear and meaningful documentation.

-For a detailed explanation, check out this repository's wiki.
+For a detailed explanation, check out this repository's wiki via the corresponding tab above.